-Ceiling Collapse Lawyer
+Ceiling Collapse Lawyers in NYC

 New York City is home to hundreds of old buildings with aging architecture.
 Some occupied apartment buildings date as far back as 1874.
 An old structure, however, does not give property owners permission to be lax with maintenance and repairs.
 Older buildings should be just as safe and secure as new constructions.
 Ceiling collapse is one of many possible risks linked to negligent property maintenance.
 Lack of repairs and poorly supported structures can lead to falling ceilings and catastrophic injuries.
 If this sounds like what recently happened to you, give our NYC firm a call.